Sacred Valley Tours With Moray and Salt Mines

 Tourism today

 This region is the center of experiential tourism because of the many indigenous small towns you find along the way to Machu Picchu.
 You get to immerse yourself in their way of life and also visit long standing, ancient and historical Inca sites.
 It is regarded as the epicenter of adventure tourism, with different types of extreme sports to partake in.
 The best towns to visit include Chinchero, Pisac, Calca, Urubamba, Salinas, Moray and Ollantaytambo.
-Its the gateway to Machu Picchu, the most visited archeological site in the world.
+It’s the gateway to Machu Picchu, the most visited archeological site in the world.

 Weather in the Sacred Valley